nickda/aviatrix-cfn-types/README.md

 ## 5. Submit the resources to Cloudformation

 > [!CAUTION]
 > By default, AWS imposes a limit of 50 custom resources per account per region.
+You can open a support case with AWS to increase the limit.

 To submit resources one at a time: